camilleforster/echo-app/README.md

 #### Setup

 Make sure you have a virtual environment in place.
-You will also need `portaudio` installed to install the package `pyaudio`.
+You will also need `portaudio` installed to install the package `pyaudio`, and `ffmpeg` to run the package `pydub`.
 You will need a mysql client installed on ypur computer and the following vars defined in your env: MYSQLCLIENT_CFLAGS and MYSQLCLIENT_LDFLAGS.

 ##### Windows